 Every single security measure that one adopts eventually boils down to the most critical aspect-Backup.
 After all, backup is your oxygen portal in case of any mishap.
 Start by signing up for a cloud backup service that seamlessly works to backup all data as you keep working away.

 As an additional resort, always chose to keep a copy of your important stuff offline.
 In case you have enabled System Restore, ensure that all restore points are created successfully.
-While a lot has been said about keeping a backup of your work, people still seem to ignore it and will only understand the significance of an offline copy when the mishap takes place.
+While many people advise about keeping a backup of your work, people still seem to ignore it.
+They will only understand the significance of an offline copy when the mishap takes place.
 Backup not only offers protection against system crash downs, viruses or malware attacks but also peace of mind.

 So, what are you waiting for?
 Head back to your home or office and start incorporating the tips to Secure Windows 10 for your Windows 10 PC today!